tagohd/mono/Characters/Boring Straight Greg.md

 Role: Diversity hire
 DOB: 1984-02-27
 Species:
-Gender: Male (he/him)
+Gender: "Male (he/him)"
 Orientation: Heterosexual
-Personality: Literally the least interesting individual you will ever meet.
+Personality: "Literally the least interesting individual you will ever meet."
-MainGoal: Buy a house with his wife and two kids and fill it with tacky décor from Hobby Lobby.
-(He isn't married.)
+MainGoal: "Buy a house with his wife and two kids and fill it with tacky décor from Hobby Lobby.
+(He isn't married.)"
-References: ["Larry (Pokémon Scarlet and Violet)", "Stanley/Employee \#427 (The Stanley Parable)"]
+References: ["Larry (Pokémon Scarlet and Violet)", "Stanley/Employee 427 (The Stanley Parable)"]
 AppearanceNotes: Works a white collar office job.
 OtherNotes: Forgettable.
 SortOrder: 13
 ---

+I know I said there was no significance to the birthdates and they were just randomly generated, but there is a bit of significance to this one.
+I generated 5 random Mondays from

 The token cishet.
 Gets his skeleton exploded off-screen.